The-AR-Company/Smoke_tutorial/index.md

 <img src="./images/alpha.png" width="500"/>

-Now that we've succesfully limited the reach of the smoke, let's quickly make the background more visible, partly because smoke will stand out more on a black background, partly because we've done this set-up before, and without this little addition things are hard to see...
+Now that we've successfully limited the reach of the smoke, let's quickly make the background more visible, partly because smoke will stand out more on a black background, partly because we've done this set-up before, and without this little addition things are hard to see...

 Add a Blend patch between your newly added Multiply patch and the STDP (your super-powered patch) like so :

 <img src="./images/backgroundChanged.png" width="500"/>

-This also adresses an issue we've kept silent about that you may have noticed : you haven't been able to change the background color for a while...
+This also addresses an issue we've kept silent about that you may have noticed : you haven't been able to change the background color for a while...
 This blend patch will mainly allow us to do just that!

 Now that we have the background color set, we need to attack the actual smoke's color, which ideally we want to be white.
 The trick here is rethinking what we initially feed into the loop.
 As you can see in the preview, we currently have the segmentation in use, however showing the cameraTexture through.
 We'd want the same, but filled in with a flat color.
 You guessed it (or not), that's exactly what the personSegmentationMaskTexture0's Alpha channel is, a white person segmentation mask.
 So we'll feed that in!